GParks/GParks/README.md

 ## Experience

-My resume has much of my *professional* experience; I hope, here, to list personal 'likes'
+[My resume](https://github.com/GParks/GParks/blob/main/resume_2025k.pdf) has much of my *professional* experience; I hope, here, to list personal 'likes'

+If you only want my CV, such as it is, there is the link; if you're curious, you could e-mail me ...

 **Programming Languages**